 Lapierre Raisins Gaulois (750ml)

 This wine has explosive and fresh aromas of red fruits and a bright juicy palate.
-It is classic Lapierre, super natural, pure, brilliant Beaujolais.
+It is classic Lapierre style; a natural, pure, brilliant Gamay.
 Serve slightly chilled and enjoy young.
 One bottle wont be enough!

 This cuvée takes the Vin de France appellation, because the Beaujolais’ governing body decided to do away with the Vin de Pays designation in Beaujolais, leaving only the appellations and Vin de France.
 The wine is still almost all from the cru of Morgon, with a little bit of A.O.C.
 Beaujolais as well.
 Mostly young-vine Morgon, bottled just after a winter settling in screwcap.